ucsd-cse29/fa25/src/pa/pa3/resubmission/index.md

 ## Coding Style Resubmission

-If you got a point off for coding style in the original PA3, and full autograder points, you **do not** have to do the new functionality.
-You can just resubmit your previous code with the coding style fixed to get that point back.
+If you got a point off for coding style in the original PA3, you **do not** have to do the new functionality for that point.

+Refer to the Piazza post for more details.